 You can use the Virtual Legal Clinic if you are a woman who:

-- is involved with one of our partnering woman’s shelters in Northeastern, Northwestern or rural Eastern Ontario
+- is involved with one of our partnering women’s shelters in rural or remote regions of Ontario

 - are involved in a family law process